arbexmb/nr2w/README.md

 # Nr2w

-Nr2w allows you to convert any integer number to its written form.
+Nr2w let you convert any integer number into its english written form.

 ## Usage